offmania9/boostack/README.md

 ## About Boostack
 Boostack is a full stack framework for PHP.
-Improve your development and build a modern website in minutes
+Improve your development and build your ideas

 ## How to get Boostack
 Boostack is available open-source under the MIT license.